carolina-cretu/PAO-231/LAB4/Lab4.md

 #### StringBuilder

-- The StringBuilder represents a mutable sequence of characters.
-Since the String Class in Java
 - Clasa Stringbuilder reprezinta un sir de caractere mutabil
 - este o alternativa la clasa String si la crearea ineficienta de obiecte
 - https://docs.oracle.com/javase/tutorial/java/data/buffers.html

 #### StringBuffer

-- The StringBuffer represents a mutable sequence of characters.
-String buffers are safe for use by multiple threads.
-The methods are synchronized where necessary so that all the operations on any particular instance behave as if they occur in some serial order that is consistent with the order of the method calls made by each of the individual threads involved.
 - singura diferenta intre StringBuffer si StringBuilder este faptul ca StringBuffer este thread safe - metodele sunt sincronizate astfel incat toate operatiile efectuate pe o anumita instanta se comporta ca si cum ar fi desfasurate intr-un soi de serie care e consistenta cu ordinea apelurilor de metode facuta de fiecare fr de executie implicat
 - deoarece este thread safe, este mai lenta; se recomanda folosirea StringBuilder ori de cate ori este posibil !